KittenHero/Pillars-of-Nesium/docs/Pillars of Nesium/2. Writing/NPCs.md

 ## Skeleton Merchant
 [Lore](Lore.md): Undead
 A merchant that can be seen at different locations throughout the pillar, appearing to follow the player.
-Will trade [unlockables](Unlockables.md) for [[Unlockables|Bone PIles]]
+Will trade [unlockables](4.%20Unlockables.md) for [[4.
+Unlockables|Bone PIles]]
 **Personality**: Always grinning, laughs a lot.
 **Appearance**: Cloaked, carries a lantern with a sickly green glow.